-A methodological basis for doing research in the general area of women's studies.
+A methodological basis for doing research in the general area of womens studies.
 Some major works about women.
-The methodological basis of a variety of writings - feminist, anti-feminist and 'objective'.
+The methodological basis of a variety of writings - feminist, and i-bentive!
 Some major theoretical critiques of mainstream methodologies from a feminist perspective.
 Readings drawn from a number of sources in both the humanities and social sciences, however the topic is grounded within the discipline of sociology.